heycarsten/personal-page/README.md

 I have a lot of other interests outside of software and related technologies.
 Above all I enjoy spending time with my family and my friends, sharing stories, discussing topics; just existing together.

 I’m a cyclist.
 I ride on-road, off-road, and track.
 I ride socially for fun, for fitness, to commute, to challenge myself, to connect with the natural world, and sometimes to reconnect with myself.
+I belong to [Cascade Cycling](https://instagram.com/cascade_cycling), a grassroots cycling club some friends found, we hang out at [Grupetto](https://instagram.com/grupettolife) a lot… it’s maybe kind of a problem 🤪

 I’m a motorist.
 I love vehicles, I enjoy driving, I’m excited by the auto industry.
 I think electric vehicles are the future, and I think tractor pulls are a part of that future too.
 I love tinkering with automobiles, I restored and customized a 1989 Chevrolet S-10 in the early 2000s.
 It was one of the most resonating learning experiences I’ve had in my life, and it demystified so many things.